 What is a portable appliance?

 A portable appliance is a type of electrical equipment that can be plugged in and easily transported around the space – as apposed to fixed appliances (like fridges/washing machines/etc.).
-Popular winter appliances include heaters, dehumidifiers, electric blankets, heated clothing racks, and cooking equipment.
+Popular winter appliances include heaters, dehumidifiers, heated clothing racks, and cooking equipment.

 Winter Portable Appliance Safety